 Why Middle East Banks Need to Rethink Debt Collections and Debt Collections Software

 The Middle East faces a retail banking environment characterized by significant volumes of non-performing loans (NPLs) and robust technological change.
-Banks operating in this environment face increasing debt collections costs, growing bad debt write-offs and the need for higher provisions against loan losses.
+Banks operating in this environment face increasing debt collection costs, growing bad debt write-offs, and the need for higher provisions against loan losses.

 The good news is that opportunities abound both at home and abroad.
 Banks are growing and breaking into new markets.
 But higher profits are available only to banks that manage the consequences of growth.
 Managing credit loss is a key business driver for banks in the region, one that has a direct impact on profits and the bottom line.

 Smart banks are implementing strategies to minimize NPLs and maximize debt collection efforts.
 The top players are adopting specialized debt collections software to capture more value from the business already on their books.

 Why Debt Collections Software?
 Why Now?

 Why is debt collections software so important to the success of banks in the Middle East?
 NPLs in the Middle East and North Africa stood at 7.9 percent in 2014, according to the World Bank.
 Loan appetites in the Middle East are large.
 Failing to manage both performing and NPLs is financially disastrous.

 For every $100 million of loan loss provisions, a bank’s lending capacity is reduced by $6 to $7 billion.
 Banks may understand that better debt collections and loan management leads to success.
 But many don’t realize the credit landscape has changed, which is why they face serious difficulties executing a modern debt collections strategy.